Friday, November 30, 2007

 Today is one of those day filled with the kind of thoughts and daily challenges that make me count my blessings:

 How can I establish a real relationship with my dad (with whom I have virtually nothing in common save the color of my hair)?
 What ever can I say to make it easier for a friend literally wandering the desert in search of a new life?
 When can I carve out the time to get my house (life) in a semblance of order and serenity?
 Those questions and a few others too, are what occupy my mind (and typing fingers) this cold and snowy Colorado evening, as darkness settles in.
 September and the boys just pulled all their snow clothes, boots and mittens on to crunch back around the corner in the gathering dusk.
 Colin will be setting out to the college to swim laps in a few minutes, and I'll light some peach and cranberry candles for the front room window to stave off the chill.
 Our family in the east - in Vermont and Massachusetts - are also covered in snow tonight.
-Corina has been told to stay put in Denver until morning light. . .
+Corina has been told to stay put in Denver until morning light. . .hope you love 'em!

 Everyone out there, stay warm, take care.